JieSun1990/NLP_Determining_Authorship_of_Hebrew_Bible/README.md

 - What type of embedding best captures the style of each Biblical verse?
 Can an automated approach perform as well as manual methods used in previous research?
 - How many authors wrote each of the first five books of the Bible?

-This project presentation is available here: https://youtu.be/yFZDVMM_TH8
+View project presentation here: https://youtu.be/yFZDVMM_TH8

 ## Embeddings
 Skip-gram, LSTM, BERT